google-deepmind/mujoco/doc/APIreference/functions_override.rst

 ray intersections which are much more efficient. aspectratio is the viewport width/height. relx and rely are the relative coordinates of the 2D point of interest in the viewport (usually mouse cursor).
 The function returns the id of the geom under the specified 2D point, or -1 if there is no geom (note that they skybox if present is not a model geom).
 The 3D coordinates of the clicked point are returned in selpnt.
-See :ref:`simulate.cc <saSimulate>` for an illustration.
+See :ref:`simulate<saSimulate>` for an illustration.

 .. _Visualization-api:

 The functions in this section implement abstract visualization.
 The results are used by the OpenGL rendered, and can also be used by users wishing to implement their own rendered, or hook up MuJoCo to advanced rendering tools such as Unity or Unreal Engine.
-See :ref:`simulate.cc <saSimulate>` for illustration of how to use these functions.
+See :ref:`simulate<saSimulate>` for illustration of how to use these functions.

 .. _OpenGLrendering:

 These functions expose the OpenGL renderer.
-See :ref:`simulate.cc <saSimulate>` for an illustration of how to use these functions.
+See :ref:`simulate<saSimulate>` for an illustration of how to use these functions.

 .. _UIframework: